-- There is an increase in a burning sensation in the mouth and tongue
+- There is can be an increase in a burning sensation in the mouth and tongue

 Caries (tooth decay) prevention for dry mouth:

-- Limit food with sugars, especially those that stay in the mouth for extended periods such as cough drops, lemon drops, hard candy, breath mints, chewing gum, soda etc. Use sugar-free options, better yet, products made with xylitol.
+- Limit food with sugars, especially those that stay in the mouth for extended periods such as cough drops, lemon drops, hard candy, breath mints, chewing gum, soda etc. Use sugar-free options.

 - Use prescription fluoride products, which will deliver more fluoride to the tooth.
 They are available as a mouth rinse, brush-on gel, or a gel applied in a custom-made mouth tray.

 - Optimum daily oral hygiene to include brushing at least twice a day for two minutes each time and cleaning in between.

 - Dry mouth products such as sprays, gels, rinses, lozenges that are sugar-free can be helpful

 - Professional dental hygiene care, either prophylaxis (cleaning) periodontal maintenance, or scaling and root planing; you and your dental professional will determine what is best for you.

 - At least an annual dental exam with a dentist; this you will determine with your dentist and for many practices and many people, an exam will take place at each visit.